 - An information desk in the entrance atrium has folders in English and a supervised cloakroom on the right, where you can check-in your belongings or use coin-operated lockers

-- On the left is the exit and shop.
+- On the left is the shop.
 Go up the stairs to the right to start your visit “at the beginning” with the geology collection, or climb the stairs ahead to reach the café and zoological collections.
-There are lifts, too, of course.
+Lifts are available, too, of course.

 - Once you enter the museum proper, look up